 A DRO is a state domestic relations court order that allows for the division of assets in a divorce.
 Some states have special types of DROs for retirement plan assets.
 These are often called Qualified Domestic Relations Orders (QDROs).
 The DRO tells the retirement system how much the employee and ex-spouse are to be paid, when they are to be paid, and the form of payment.
 If a state retirement system does not permit the division of government employees’ pensions at divorce, it may be possible for ex-spouses to receive other property, for example a house or liquid assets, of equal in value to the pension share and survivors benefits.

-If you want to know what a state’s retirement system rules are under divorce, click on the state in the map below for a link to the state plan.
+If you want to know what a state’s retirement system rules are under divorce, click here.
 (11/4/2011)